Mental Health Tips

 Make a conscious shift of opening majority of your apps through desktop, if can do without reinstalling certain apps then so be it.

-How Frequent can you do this Digital Detox?
+Lastly, when can you do this Social Media Detox?

-Whenever you feel overwhelmed and stressed with your digital consumption you can take this challenge.
-Again this is not at all a binding challenge you can modify some of the steps as per your convenience.
+Whenever you feel overwhelmed and stressed with your social media consumption you can take this challenge.

-Social media should relieve you of stress it shouldn’t be stressful.
-You cannot be a zombie staring at a screen and comparing yourself with others and living a fake life drenched in photo filters.
+Social media shouldn’t turn you into a zombie staring at a screen and comparing yourself with others and living a fake life drenched in photo filters.

-You cannot and shouldn’t abstain from embracing technology, but you need to be mindful of that fact that are you consuming technology or is it technology consuming you.
+You shouldn’t abstain from embracing technology, but you need to be mindful of that fact that are you consuming technology? or is it technology consuming you?

 Related Posts: